ropensci/qualtRics/README.md

 **[v1.0]**

 - Added a new function 'readSurvey()'.
 This function is used in the 'getSurvey()' function but will also work with surveys downloaded manually from Qualtrics.
 Standard columns (completed survey/startDate/endDate etc.) are now converted to their proper data types.
+HT Adrian Brugger & Stefan Borer.
+- User can only download surveys in CSV format, no longer in XML or JSON.
 - Added several new parameters to 'getSurvey()' function.
 HT @samuelkaminsky
   * *LastResponseId*: If used, only responses that were filled out later than this ID will be downloaded.
   * *UseLabels*: If TRUE, download will contain character labels.
 Else, download will contain choice labels.